 - Project Structure

-- Rules Runtime Context
+- Rules Runtime Context Management from Rules

 - Project and Module Dependencies

-5.1 Project Structure
+Project Structure 5.1

 The best way to use the OpenL Tablets rule technology in a solution is to create an OpenL Tablets project in OpenL Tablets WebStudio.
 A typical OpenL Tablets project contains Excel files which are physical storage of rules and data in the form of tables.
-On the logical structure level, Excel files represent modules of the project.
-Additionally, a project can contain rules.xml, Java classes, JAR files, according to developer's needs, and other related documents, such as guides and instructions.
+No Excel functionality, such as formulas and tab references, is used in OpenL Tablets.
+On the logical structure level, Excel files represent modules of the project where each Excel file is considered as one module.